Understanding popular matchings via stable matchings: Hardness of finding a stable matching that is dominant and consequences for popular matchings

 In Fig.~\ref{newfig3:example}, $Z_{{\ell}j}$ is the gadget corresponding to the $j$-th literal of clause $\ell$, where each clause has 2 or 3 literals.
 As before, we have a separate gadget for every occurrence of each literal.
 That is, there is a separate gadget for each occurrence of $x \in \{X_1,\ldots,X_{2n}\}$ in $\phi$ and another gadget for the unique occurrence of $\neg x$ in $\phi$.

-As done in Section~\ref{sec:stable}, vertices from a gadget corresponding to $x$ are denoted by $a_i,a_i',b_i,b_i'$, while vertices from a gadget corresponding to $\neg x$ are denoted by $c_k,c_k',d_k,d'_k$; however adjacency lists and preferences are different here, see again Fig~\ref{newfig3:example}.
-As before, we have a {\em consistency edge} between $x$'s gadget and $\neg x$'s gadget: this is now between the $b$-vertex of $x$'s gadget and $c$-vertex of $\neg x$'s gadget.
+As done in Section~\ref{sec:stable}, vertices from a gadget corresponding to $x$ are denoted by $a_i,a_i',b_i,b_i'$, while vertices from a gadget corresponding to $\neg x$ are denoted by $c_k,c_k',d_k,d'_k$; however adjacency lists and preferences are different here, see again Fig.~\ref{newfig3:example}.
+As before, we have a {\em consistency edge} between $x$'s gadget and $\neg x$'s gadget: this is now between the $b$-vertex of $x$'s gadget and $c$-vertex of $\neg x$'s gadget (see Fig.~\ref{newfig4:example}).
 Again, we postpone the definition of preference lists, and instead state the following lemma, analogous to Lemma~\ref{lem:unstable-edges}.
 The proof of Lemma~\ref{lem:unstable-edges-bis} is analogous to the proof of Lemma~\ref{lem:unstable-edges} and hence omitted.

-\begin{lemma} Let $S$ be any stable matching in $G$.
+\begin{lemma} Let $S$ be any stable matching in $G,{\cal P}$.
 Then \begin{enumerate}

 \item $S$ leaves $s$ and $t$ unmatched and it does not contain any consistency edge, while the edges $(u^{\ell}_i,v^{\ell}_i)$ for all clauses $\ell$ and indices $i$ are in $S$. \end{enumerate} Also, for every variable $x \in \{X_1,\dots, X_{2n}\}$, we have: \begin{enumerate} \item From the gadget of $\neg x$, either the pair (i)~$(c_k,d_k),(c'_k,d'_k)$ or (ii)~$(c_k,d'_k),(c'_k,d_k)$ is in $S$.